alphagov/govuk-developer-docs/source/manual/data-gov-uk-contracts-archive.html.md

 Change priority to Low and leave a message for the product owners that this ticket requires authorisation.
-When they have checked the validity of the request, they'll leave a comment in the ticket and move it to the relevant priority queue for the 2nd line developers to process.
+When they have checked the validity of the request, they'll leave a comment in the ticket and move it to the relevant priority queue for the Technical 2nd Line developers to process.

 ### Process the request